britishcoffee/MeH/README.md

 6     1 4200      f 0.0000000 0.0000000 10.00000 10.00000
 ```

 Optional.
-To make result from MeH viewable on IGV,
+To view results on IGV, use the code below to generate .bedGraph for all libraries.

 ```R
 # reverse strand as negative MeH